Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

-Almost 15 percent (more than 1 in 10) of adult women in Delaware report having been forced into non-consensual sex at some point during their lives.
+In 2017, 16.2 percent of adult women in Delaware reported having been forced into non-consensual sex at some point during their lives.

-Nearly 15 percent (14.9) of women between 18 and 65 years of age — or more than 38,000 women — reported being forced to have sex without their consent at some point in their lives.
-There was little or no difference in prevalence by age group in the 2015 survey for lifetime sexual assault.
+The 16.2 percent prevalence among women age 18 to 65 represents more than 39,800 women in Delaware who have been forced to have sex without their consent at some point in their lives.
+There was little or no difference in prevalence by age group in the 2017 survey for lifetime sexual assault.

-The Division of Public Health also surveys public high school students through the Youth Risk Behavior Survey (YRBS) in odd-numbered years.
-The 2015 YRBS included questions about sexual assault, and the survey data show:
+The Division of Public Health also surveys public high school students through the Youth Risk Behavior Survey (YRBS) in odd-numbered years, and the YRBS also includes questions about sexual assault.